March 1, 2009

 I realized halfway through the drilling that instead of taping a paper template to the wood to

-drill the holes, It would be much easier to use the tape itself as the template.
+It would be much easier to use the tape itself as the template.

 The tape template worked great, as did the new drill press.
 In all, I drilled 512 peg holes.